KenKundert/avendesora/doc/accounts.rst

 *master_seed* and *account_seed* are not accessible using either the command line or the API interfaces.

-Account attributes that start with underscore (_) are hidden, meaning that they are not shown by the :ref:`values <values command>` or :ref:`interactive
+Account attributes that start with an underscore (_) are hidden, meaning that they are not shown by the :ref:`values <values command>` or :ref:`interactive
 <interactive command>` commands.
 However, you can access their value by
 explicitly requesting them using the :ref:`value <value command>` command.
 Account attributes should not have a trailing underscore.
-Use of a trailing leading underscore creates the risk of collision with an attribute added by Avendesora itself.
+Such attributes create the risk of collision with an attribute added by Avendesora itself and are inaccessible.